LS102-summer2023/project-prachetasyeri/writing/paper.md

 3. Patients would be able to get multiple opinions from doctors with completely different perspectives.
 This could include doctors from different backgrounds, qualifications, and doctors from different countries.

-4. According to Infoplease as of August 4, 2020, there were only 2 physicians per 100,000 people in Tanzania whereas in Cuba there were 591 physicians per 100,000 people.
+4. According to World Health Organization(WHO) as of 2020, there were 53.52 physicians per 100,000 people in the Austria whereas in Chad there were only 0.6 physicians per 100,000 people.
 If online consultations are feasible, the ratio of physicians to patients would be drastically increased improving the medical state of the world.
 #### Current State of the Art

 TODO